Michael E. Fryzel

 Michael E. Fryzel is an American attorney with offices in Chicago, Illinois.
-Following the 2016 general election, Fryzel served on President Donald J. Trump's Transition Team and developed the Agency Action Plan for the National Credit Union Administration.
+Following the 2016 general election, Fryzel served on election-winner Donald Trump's transition team and developed the Agency Action Plan for the National Credit Union Administration.

 He served as Chairman of the National Credit Union Administration from 2008 - 2009.
 Fryzel was sworn in as the seventh Chairman of NCUA on July 29, 2008 and served in that position until August 24, 2009.
 From August 24, 2009 until August 26, 2014 he was a Board Member of the National Credit Union Administration, an independent federal agency that oversees the United States' credit union industry, which has more than $1 trillion in assets.

 Fryzel was nominated by President George W. Bush in 2007.
 Prior to his NCUA service, Fryzel was an attorney in private practice specializing in financial, regulatory and real estate law.
 A former director of the Illinois Department of Financial Institutions, Fryzel served on the Illinois Governor's Board of Credit Union Advisors from 1992 until his NCUA appointment.